alibaba-edu/High-Precision-Congestion-Control/README.md

 # HPCC NS-3 simulator
 This is an NS-3 simulator for [HPCC: High Precision Congestion Control (SIGCOMM' 19)](https://rmiao.github.io/publications/hpcc-li.pdf).
 It also includes the implementation of DCQCN, TIMELY, DCTCP, PFC, ECN and Broadcom shared buffer switch.

-We have update this simulator to support HPCC-PINT.
+We have update this simulator to support HPCC-PINT, which reduces the INT header overhead to just 1 byte.
+This improves the long flows completion time.
 See [PINT: Probabilistic In-band Network Telemetry](https://liyuliang001.github.io/publications/pint.pdf) in SIGCOMM 2020.

 It is based on NS-3 version 3.17.

+If you have any technical questions, please create an issue in this repo.
+We will respond soon.

-If you have any questions, please contact Rui Miao (miao.rui@alibaba-inc.com).
+If you have other questions, please contact Rui Miao (miao.rui@alibaba-inc.com).

 ## Quick Start